CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 OFFICERS

-2. The Vice Chair shall assist the Chair in carrying out his/her powers and duties upon assignment.
-In the absence of the Chair, the Vice Chair will assume the duties of the Chair and preside over Caucus meetings and act as the official representative and spokesperson of the Caucus.
+2. The Vice Chair shall assist in the discharge of the powers and duties upon assignment by the Chair.
+In the absence of the Chair, the Vice Chair shall assume the duties of the Chair and preside over Caucus meetings and act as the official representative and spokesperson of the Caucus.

-3. The Secretary shall be responsible for recording the minutes of all official CLBC meetings and for providing each member of the Caucus with a copy.
+3. The Secretary shall be responsible for recording the minutes of all official CLBC meetings and for providing each member of the Caucus with a copy upon request.
 Prior meeting minutes shall be distributed to Caucus members before the next scheduled meeting.
-The Secretary will also be responsible for filing and/or storing CLBC records for the purposes of archiving and preserving such records.
+The Secretary shall also be responsible for proper retention and maintenance of CLBC records for the purposes of archiving and preserving such records.

-4. The Treasurer shall be responsible for issuing checks and receipts from the account of the CLBC upon approval by a majority of the members present at a duly called meeting.
-He/She shall maintain all fiscal records and provide an accounting to the membership during each scheduled meeting.
-The Treasurer will also be responsible for filing and/or storing such records for archival purposes.
+4. The Treasurer shall be responsible for issuing checks and receipts from the account of the CLBC upon approval by a majority of members present and voting at a duly scheduled meeting.
+The Treasurer shall maintain all fiscal records and provide an accounting to the membership during each scheduled meeting.
+The Treasurer, along with CLBC staff, in January of each year will attend a training on FPPC compliance requirements.
+The Treasurer, in partnership with the Chair, shall ensure that the Caucus remains compliant with all federal, state, and local financial requirements.
+The Treasurer shall be responsible for the proper retention and preservation such records for archival purposes.

 ARTICLE IV

-Election of Officers for CLBC shall be by a majority vote of members in good standing at a duly called meeting.
+Election of Officers for CLBC shall be by a majority vote of members at a duly called meeting.

-1. The CLBC Chair shall appoint a Nominating Committee to nominate and administer the election of officers.
-All nominations should be received at a regularly scheduled meeting in advance of an election, unless a special meeting or emergency meeting is called by the Chair or by a majority of the Caucus.
-The Nominating Committee members shall consist of at least three Caucus members in good standing.
-Any members in good standing of the California Legislative Black Caucus are eligible for nomination.
+1. The CLBC Chair shall appoint a Nominating Committee to nominate and administer the election of officers by June of each even numbered year.
+All nominations shall be received at a duly scheduled meeting by July of each even numbered year in advance of an election unless a special meeting or emergency meeting is called by the Chair or by a majority of Caucus members.
+The Nominating Committee members shall consist of at least three Caucus members.
+Any member of the California Legislative Black Caucus are eligible for nomination to the Committee.

-2. The Chair and Vice Chair of the Caucus may be a representative from either the Assembly or Senate.
+2. The Chair and Vice Chair of the Caucus must be representatives from the Assembly and the Senate.
 In the event that Caucus members are from one house, the Nominating Committee shall have the authority to nominate officers accordingly.

 3. The terms of CLBC Officers shall be for two years coinciding with each Legislative session.
 Elections shall take place in August of each even-numbered year.
-Newly elected officers will officially take office in December.
-Officers shall use the Interim Recess to develop the legislative agenda, priorities and the CLBC platform.
-No person shall serve beyond their two-year term as an Officer unless they receive a two-thirds vote of members in good standing at a duly called meeting.
+Newly elected officers will officially take office on the first Monday in December of each even-numbered year.
+Officers shall use the Interim Recess to develop the legislative agenda, priorities, and the CLBC platform.
+No member shall serve beyond their two-year term as an Officer except upon two-thirds vote of members present and voting at a duly scheduled meeting.

 ARTICLE V

-A vacancy for an office exists when the officer no longer serves in the California State Legislature or the officer resigns from that position; or in the case of the Chair, when the Chair fails to call or attend three consecutive meetings of the Caucus in a year, without good cause and/or upon the approval of a majority of the Caucus.
+For the purpose of this section, a vacancy exists when the officer no longer serves in the California State Legislature or the officer resigns from that position; or in the case of the Chair, when the Chair fails to call or attend three consecutive meetings of the Caucus in a year, without good cause and/or upon the approval of a majority of the Caucus membership.

 ARTICLE VI